ryankurte/libat86rf212/README.md

 # libat86rf212

-A Dependency Injection based SPI Driver library for the at86rf212 Digital Radio IC from Atmel.
+A Dependency Injection based SPI Driver library for the at86rf212 Digital Radio IC from Atmel, designed as an alternative to [ARMmbed/atmel-rf-driver](https://github.com/ARMmbed/atmel-rf-driver) for non-mbed users.
 This is a work in progress, see Status for more information.

 ## Usage